KxSystems/pyq/docs/install.md

 compiler |`gcc` or `clang`

-## :fontawesome-solid-download: Installing from the package repository
+## Installing from the package repository

 Use the following `pip` command to install the latest version of PyQ into your environment.